Horse Chestnut (horse)

-Horse Chestnut (foaled 19 August 1995-died 19 February 2015) was a champion thoroughbred racehorse bred in South Africa by Harry F. Oppenheimer at his Mauritzfontein Stud in Kimberley.
+Horse Chestnut (19 August 1995 – 19 February 2015) was a champion thoroughbred racehorse bred in South Africa by Harry F. Oppenheimer at his Mauritzfontein Stud in Kimberley.
 His sire Fort Wood was a son of the British champion sire, Sadler's Wells.
 He was defeated once in his racing career of 10 starts.
 He was nominated as the first equine inductee into the South African Equine Hall of Fame in 2019 but lost the vote to Sea Cottage.